laurencelundblade/QCBOR/README.md

-This code in [Laurence's GitHub](https://github.com/laurencelundblade/QCBOR) has diverged from the CAF source with some simplifications, tidying up and feature additions.
+This code in [Laurence's GitHub](https://github.com/laurencelundblade/QCBOR) has diverged from the CAF source in 2018 with some simplifications, tidying up and feature additions.